igwgames/nes-test/README.md

 ### Special notes for linux

 This program will work as expected with linux, however Mesen has a few special requirements to get it going.
-Namely, you'll need the following programs, which may be installed using apt or a similar package manager.
+Namely, you'll need the following packages, which may be installed using apt or a similar package manager.

 * mono-complete
 * libsdl2-2.0